Tabloid publisher testifies he canceled deal for Trump to buy story of alleged affair | Politics

 Pecker testified that after former Playboy model Karen McDougal told his editor that she had a yearlong affair with Trump in 2006 and 2007, he advised Trump to buy her silence.
 "He said, 'What do you think I should do?'
 I said, 'I think you should buy the story and take it off the market,'" Pecker testified.

 Pecker said he told Cohen he did not want the Enquirer to pay for the story, as it had already paid $30,000 to buy the silence of a Trump Tower doorman who claimed Trump had fathered a child of out wedlock, which turned out not to be true.
-He said Cohen promised Trump would pay for McDougal's story, prompting the Enquirer's parent company, American Media, to sign McDougal to a contract to publish fitness articles.
-Her story about the affair was never published - a practice known as "catch and kill."
+He said the Enquirer's parent company, American Media, signed McDougal to a contract to publish fitness articles after Cohen promised Trump would pay for McDougal's story.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)